Core First Year Advisor, Health Science Programme at LRHS Shepparton Campus. Lecturer in Health Science and Nursing at La Trobe Rural Health School.

-As part of post-graduate education, I facilitate the Perioperative Nursing component of the Surgical Trauma Course.
-The Royal Australasian College of Surgeons co-operates with the International Association for Trauma Surgery and Intensive Care (IATSIC) to develop the Definitive Surgical Trauma Care (DSTC) course, a three-day course that provides hands-on practical experiences and embedded simulation that focuses on surgical operative technique and surgical decision-making processes.
+With the delivery of health science and nursing undergraduate education, my contribution also extends into postgraduate education with the facilitation of the Perioperative Nursing component of the Definitive Surgical Trauma Care Course.
+The Royal Australasian College of Surgeons co-operates with the International Association for Trauma Surgery and Intensive Care (IATSIC) to deliver the Definitive Surgical Trauma Care (DSTC) course, a three-day course that provides hands-on practical experiences and embedded simulation that focuses on surgical operative technique and surgical decision-making processes.
 The course provides insight into difficult trauma situations by portraying that with learned techniques of haemorrhage control and the ability to handle major thoracic, cardiac and abdominal injuries, through high fidelity simulation.
 Jeffries (2005) confirms that: "simulation affords students the opportunity to make connections between concepts through their active engagement in the learning process." http://www.sciencedirect.com/science/article/pii/S221413911400002X

 With regards to research, I engage in concepts surrounding the history of medicine, in particular, military medicine.
 My current research also engages the area of proprioceptionand both areas of research have resulted in two publications:

 1. Weerakkody, N, De Noronha, M, Wiseman, P, Sleeth, P & Jayalath, L 2019, ‘The use of electromyography for the assessment of sense of muscular effort: a test–retest reliability study’, Somatosensory & Motor Research, DOI: 10.1080/08990220.2018.1556629